-Wing to their historical position, it became the vocation of the aristocracies of France and England to write pamphlets against modern bourgeois society.
-In the French revolution of July 1830, and in the English reform agitation, these aristocracies again succumbed to the hateful upstart.
-Thenceforth, a serious political contest was altogether out of question.
+Owing to their historical position it became the vocation of the aristocracies of France and England to write pamphlets against modern bourgeois society.
+In the French revolution of July, 1830, and in the English reform agitation these aristocracies again succumbed to the hateful upstart.
+Thenceforth, a serious political struggle was altogether out of the question.
 A literary battle alone remained possible.
-But even in the domain of literature the old cries of the restoration period had become impossible.
+But even in the domain of literature the old cries of the Restoration period had become impossible.